 Clinical depression is one of the most universal conditions in the world, but it remains one of the least diagnosed.
-It is surrounded by a cloud of misunderstanding and stigma.
+Depression is surrounded by a cloud of misunderstanding and stigma.
 One of the biggest reasons for this is a failure to recognize the severity and understand the symptoms of depression.
-It is estimated that 1 million Australians fight depression in any given year, displaying a wide range of depression symptoms.
+Estimations say 1 million Australians fight depression in any given year, displaying a wide range of symptoms.

 Have you noticed these symptoms of depression?

-Given its intangible and mental nature, it is not always easy to diagnose depression symptoms but there are some red flags that may point towards the condition.
+Given its intangible and mental nature, it’s not always easy to diagnose symptoms but some red flags may point towards depression.

-Feeling empty: All of us lead stressful lives and there is a thin line between normal anxiety and elevated reactions caused by depression.
-But one of the easily recognizable symptoms of depression is the emptiness.
-Over time the emptiness consumes the joy and motivation one felt in daily activities.
+Everyone leads stressful lives, creating a thin line between normal anxiety and heightened ones.
+But one of the most easily recognizable symptoms of depression is emptiness.
+Over time the emptiness consumes the joy and motivation one feels in daily activities.
 This can lead them to withdraw socially, wrapping themselves up in a cocoon of loneliness.
-One can begin to feel worthless and this can trigger a vicious cycle in which depression and guilt continually feed on each other.
+One can begin to feel worthless, triggering a vicious cycle in which depression and guilt continually feed on each other.

-Physical depression symptoms are easier to understand but still can be mistaken for other conditions.
-These include constant tiredness, insomnia and loss of appetite with a drop in weight.
-On the flip side, it can also lead to excessive sleeping and gluttonous behavior but this is a rarer symptom of depression.
+These are easier to understand but can be mistaken for other conditions.
+These include constant tiredness, insomnia, and loss of appetite.
+On the flip side, it can also lead to excessive sleeping and gluttonous behaviour but this is a rarer symptom.
 Depressive individuals are restless and have trouble concentrating and making decisions.
-They can suffer from general body pain and gut issues which in turn affect their sex drive and lead to them feeling sick and run down most of the time.
+They can suffer from general body pain and gut issues, affecting their sex drive and them feeling sick and run down.

 What triggers the symptoms of depression?

 The causes of depression symptoms are as varied as the symptoms themselves.
 Genetics plays an important role, with some people predisposed to the condition.
 In such cases, a trigger like a stressful life event can fan the flames of depression.
-It is worth noting that powerful life events can trigger depression even in those with no genetic predisposition depending on how they react.
-This is known as reactive depression and is on the rise in our highly stressful lives.
+It’s worth noting that powerful life events can trigger depression even in those with no genetic predisposition depending on how they react.
+This is reactive depression and is on the rise in our highly stressful lives.

-But depression is not always triggered by an event.
-It may be caused by hormonal imbalances or biological factors.
+However, depression is not always triggered by an event.
+Hormonal imbalances or biological factors may also cause it.
 According to Mayo Clinic, it may also be brain chemistry – changes in the way neurotransmitters work with neurocircuits in your brain.

 Depression symptoms in women

-According to Beyond Blue, 1 in 6 Australian women will experience depression in their lives.
-Apart from being biologically predisposed to experiencing some mental disorders more than men, women also tend to give less priority to their own health and wellbeing.
-Additionally, women are a high-risk category for depression especially after giving birth or in the first year after having a baby.
+According to Beyond Blue, 1 in 6 Australian women experience depression in their lives.
+Biologically predisposed to experiencing some mental disorders more than men, women also tend to give less priority to their health and well-being.
+Additionally, women are also a high-risk category for depression, especially, after giving birth or in the first year after having a baby.

 How can depression be treated?

-Counselling or talk therapy may be used to unravel emotions and help the person to arrive at the root of the condition.
-This usually takes time to work and requires commitment and participation from the person experiencing depression, and often from his or her loved ones too.
+Counselling may be used to unravel emotions and help the person arrive at the root of the condition.
+This usually takes time to work, requiring commitment and participation from the person experiencing depression, and often from their loved ones too.

-It may take a combination of the above, with the addition of alternative treatments as well, but it is entirely possible to treat the symptoms of depression.
+It may take a combination of the above, with the addition of alternative treatments as well, but it is entirely possible to treat depression.

 How does a mental health professional decide how to treat depression?

-One of the first steps in the fight against depression is to understand the cause, so that the treatment can be aligned accordingly.
+One of the first steps in the fight is to understand the cause.
 If it is due to a medical condition, treatment of the condition should help curb depression.
 If the causes are harder to pin down, therapy and lifestyle changes are the most powerful tools in a person’s arsenal for effectively dealing with the symptoms of depression.
-It takes some time and investigation to understand the root of depression, but once the right approach has been decided upon, the process of recovery should be noticeable.
+It takes time and investigation to understand the root of depression, but once the right approach has been decided upon, recovery should be noticeable.

 Alternative treatments for depression symptoms

-A mental health professional may recommend alternative wellness therapies to supplement recovery from depression, if applicable.
+A mental health professional may recommend alternative wellness therapies to supplement recovery from depression.

-Exercise has been researched extensively and found to be effective at tackling certain depression symptoms.
-It releases feel-good brain chemicals in addition to forming new brain connections without having to rely on anti-depressants.
+Exercise is an effective solution to depression’s symptoms.
+It releases feel-good brain chemicals in addition to forming new brain connections without having to rely on medication.
 If you would like to book a personal trainer, Avaana can help you.

-Social bonds are important for life, in general, and for depression in particular.
-Strong social bonds with friends, family help to weaken the hold of depression.
-Volunteering or joining classes where you are likely to meet like-minded individuals is a way to expand your social network.
+Strong social bonds with friends and family help to weaken the hold on depression.
+Volunteering or joining classes where you are likely to meet like-minded individuals is a great way to expand your social network.
 Join a group class to combine the benefits of social bonding and exercise.

-Sleep is another crucial aspect of depression management.
-Make sure you get enough shut eye i.e. 7-9 hours every night to boost your mood and general wellbeing.
+Another crucial aspect of depression management.
+Ensure you get enough shut-eye i.e. 7-9 hours every night to boost your mood and general well-being.

-If you think you or someone you know is experiencing a mental breakdown, it is imperative that you/they reach out for help.
+If you think you or someone you know is experiencing a mental breakdown, reach out for help.

 Depression is a highly complex condition that affects every individual differently.
 Thus no two forms of treatment might work the same.
 It is best to experiment to see what works for you.
-Patience, time and commitment are of utmost importance in this long and arduous battle against the mind.
-You might feel overwhelmed or hopeless from time to time but that it is normal.
-Remember; two steps back, three steps forward.
+Patience, time, and commitment are of utmost importance in this long and arduous battle against the mind.
+You might feel overwhelmed or hopeless from time to time but that is normal.
+Remember; one step back, two steps forward.